Simply the Best Fried Chicken is simply that, the Best Fried Chicken. It's the buttermilk soak that does it!

 The second thing is to season the meat well, I don't season just the flour, I put seasonings directly on the chicken pieces to ensure all the meat is properly seasoned and tasty even if you decide to remove the coating.

 Cooking the chicken at a steady, fairly low temperature is also key.
 You don’t want to burn the outside and have raw chicken inside.
-That’s just not good.
+That's just not good.
+An electric skillet works well for moderating temperature.

 Finally, how to best drain the chicken.